 Meanwhile, Earl Gilmore developed the Gilmore Island landmark, which included several entertainment venues.

-In May, 1934, Earl Gilmore opened the 18,000-seat Gilmore Stadium.
-It was home to LA’s first professional American Football team, the Los Angeles Bulldogs.
+In May 1934, Earl Gilmore opened the 18,000-seat Gilmore Stadium.
+It was home to Los Angeles’s first professional American Football team, the Los Angeles Bulldogs.
 It was also used for midget car racing, donkey baseball, boxing, dog shows, rodeos and cricket.
 It was featured in the Three Stooges film, Three Little Pigskins (1934).

 Gilmore Field was built in 1938 for the Hollywood baseball team, jointly owned by Bing Crosby, Barbara Stanwyck, and Cecil B. DeMille.
 The Stadium was ultimately demolished in 1951.
 The Field was demolished in 1958.

 The Farmers Market opened in July 1934.
 It began with just eighteen farmers.
 Unlike the stadium, it’s still there, with more than 100 restaurants, grocers and shops.
 On the day of our visit, we decided without debate to eat at the always delicious Loteria Grill.